sebastiansilveira/BaSP-B2022-Etapa-1/readme.md

 Started working on a JavaScript file for our website applying variables, flows, loops, iterations and functions to name a few.
 The changes stated above can be found on the following Github page: https://sebastiansilveira.github.io/BaSP-B2022-Etapa-1/Semana-05/

+#### Week 06:
+Started adding JavaScript validations for the login and sign up layouts of our website.